-Smith enters his 36th season on the Middlebury staff and his 30th season at the helm of the baseball program.
+Smith enters his 37th season on the Middlebury staff and his 31st season at the helm of the baseball program.
 Smith also served as an assistant football coach at the College from 1979 to 1994, and he is currently director of club sports and the intramural programs at Middlebury.

-In 1999, Smith received the “Edward P. Markey Award” given by St. Michael's College to the person who has made outstanding contributions to Vermont collegiate baseball.
-Following the 20-win season in 1999, Smith was selected as the NESCAC Coach of the Year.
+In 1999, he received the “Edward P. Markey Award” given by St. Michael's College to the person who has made outstanding contributions to Vermont collegiate baseball.
+Following the 20-win season that spring, Smith was honored as the NESCAC Coach of the Year.

 Smith returned the team to the post-season in 2011, taking part in the NESCAC Tournament.

 Smith played football at the University of Delaware, where he graduated in 1972.
 After commencement, he took a graduate assistant job at the University of Maine.
 He became a full-time assistant coach the next year and received his master's degree there in 1976.
 Smith then took an assistant football coaching job at Maine Maritime Academy, where he served 1976-77, and an assistant job at Gettysburg in the fall of 1978, before arriving at Middlebury in the fall of 1979.